 - Writing content for a business and getting paid for it

 Web development as a career can be daunting.
 Technical words or coding languages are required for this career as they are needed to develop websites.
 Sometimes, we get confused or stuck by how much "geek speak" we hear nowadays.
 To understand the nitty-gritty of web development, it is essential to understand a few basics.

 1. How do websites work?

-- Front-end development — Taking the vision and creating or designing the concept and implementing it through codes.
+- Front-end development — Taking the vision, creating or designing the concept, and implementing it through codes.
 It is what users see, the visual aspects, and other aesthetics.

 - Back-end development — The unseen part of the website, where it keeps everything running.
-It is the server-side of the websites and programs, and the developers make sure that everything behind-the-scenes work correctly.
+It is the server side of the websites and programs, and the developers ensure everything behind the scenes works correctly.

-- Full Stack developer — Developers who can work both the front-end and back-end and are highly specialized.
+- Full Stack developer — Highly specialized developers who can work both the front-end and back-end.